Introduction to React for Complete Beginners

 - Create a custom hook that takes a

-event. - Use the
+refand acallbackto handle theclickevent. - Use the

-hook to append and clean up theclick
+useEffect()hook to append and clean up theclickevent. - Use the

 const useClickOutside = (ref, callback) => {